cqrbala/Nasdaq-bot/README.md

 # Future plans

-1. At the moment the bot is active as long as the python script runs.
+1. At the moment, the bot is active as long as the python script runs.
 But as soon as the program stops, the bot goes offline.
 To resolve this, I’m planning on hosting the bot on a server so the script can run at all times and everyone can use the bot.
 2. I will add more functionalities to the bot as more ideas strike me.